England in South Africa: How to watch England cricket tour of South Africa in 2019/20

 Date: Sunday ninth February

-Begin time: eight:00am (Sky Sports activities Cricket / Essential Occasion / NOW TV)
+Begin time: eight:00am (Sky Sports activities Cricket / Fundamental Occasion / NOW TV)

 South Africa v England T20 matches